maiabennett/DLMS/README.md

 ## The main aim of this project is to create a user-friendly database to facilitate analysis of primary flow cytometry data by the Denton Immunobiology Lab.
 - The first aim is to create a database (flowDB) that accurately stores flow cytometry data, donor metadata, and relevant gene ontologies.
-- The second aim is to develop analytical methodologies to run FlowSOM, tSNE/viSNE, and GO analysis on stored flow cytometry data.
+- The second aim is to develop analytical methodologies to run FlowSOM on stored flow cytometry data.
 - The third aim is to design a user-friendly interface to enable non-bioinformatics Denton Lab members analytical capacity of their data.

 ## General overview of the database schema